kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 It *does not* send the TRTL to your tipjar balance.
 It sends it *directly* to your **wallet**.
 This is to ensure that more and more TRTL is introduced into the ecosystem, rather than the same TRTL being circulated around.

-- If you try to tip someone who isn't registered, the bot will react with :sos: and PM him with instructions on how to register their wallet and tip.
+- If you try to tip someone who isn't registered, the bot will react with :sos: and PM them with instructions on how to register their wallet and tip.

 ## Security of trtlbot++'s tipjar (wallet)